-Although there is nothing like walking to get to know a city, the size of Paris sometimes makes it necessary to use some form of public transport to see everything there is to see in Paris.
-The French city has a good network of city buses, but the metro is undoubtedly the best option for getting around the city.
+Although there is nothing like walking to get to know a city, the size of Paris sometimes makes it necessary to use some form of public transport to enjoy all there is to see in Paris.
+The French city has a good network of urban buses, but the metro is undoubtedly the best option for getting around the city.

 How the Paris metro works